datx02-19-85/project/documents/voting.md

 # Voting

 This is a implementation of a Voting smart-contracts that makes it possibel to start and stop an election.
-Its only when the election is stopped its possible to get the result.
+Its only when the election is stopped its easy to collect the votes.

 ## What is it doing